- Participating Physician Groups (PPG)

 Physician Certification Statement Form - Request for Transportation

-Use the Physician Certification Statement (PCS) (Medi-Cal PDF) or (CalViva Health PDF) form to document the specific transportation restrictions of a member due to a medical condition, and request non-medical transportation (NMT) or non-emergency medical transportation (NEMT) for Medi-Cal members.
+Use the Physician Certification Statement (PCS) (Medi-Cal PDF) or (CalViva Health PDF) form to document the specific transportation restrictions of a member due to a medical condition, and request non-emergency medical transportation (NEMT) for Medi-Cal members.
+A PCS form is not required for non-medical transportation (NMT).

 Providers who may complete and sign the PCS form include: